mike-isaakidis/Maya-Modelling-Tools/docs/Batch Exporter/Breakdown.md

 ## <span style="color:rgb(199, 192, 99);">**Freeze Transforms for groups**</span>

 ???+ warning "Warning - Freezing Transforms on group objects"
-    When using any of the Freeze Transform options on a group node, it will only Freeze the transforms of the group.
+    When using any of the Freeze Transform options on a group node, it will only Freeze the transforms of the group *(not the children)*.

 ## Single Export